Giopet/dapp-NFT-minting/README.md

 Everything that happens on the blockchain is public and immutable.
 This means that everything that happens including coding mistakes are all in plain sight.
 You can view things on the blockchain at [etherscan.io](https://etherscan.io/).
 And if you look at this website you can look up any address, transactions and see what's happened, and determine other things that are going on on the blockchain.

 Blockchain technology is decentralized immutable, redundant, and public.
 It was created to handle transactions securely that can't be spoofed and on a network that isn't subject to outages.

+## Decentralization and Web3 opportunities

+DeFi or decentralized finance, tokenization, NFTs, DAOs or decentralized autonomous organizations, gaming applications, and other types of decentralized applications or DApps.

+Decentralized finance or DeFi is blockchain banking.
+DeFi apps range from lending D apps to ways to earn crypto through staking or liquidity pool farming.

+Ethereum and other blockchains have standards to create your own tokens.
+This can be done for a variety of reasons, from awards to utility to governance, and is typically referred to as tokenization.
+Non fungible tokens or NFTs utilize tokenization, to make tokens not for spending but for tracking digital elements on the blockchain.
+These are often used for art but can also be used as access keys in many other use cases.

+Decentralized autonomous organizations or DAOs utilize the trustless nature of the blockchain to bring groups together to do a variety of tasks from investment groups to social groups to well, buying the US constitution.

+By using tokens or NFTs for access and enabling public voting on chain, you don't need to know people in the group to be able to trust in the process.

+Many new play to earn games are arising where you can earn crypto from playing them.
+Additionally, in game items can be purchased and traded as NFTs.
+And there are even entire virtual worlds like Decentraland in what many are calling the metaverse.

+Blockchain technology is not only limited to cryptocurrency and non-fungible tokens (NFTs), but also provides a decentralized network that can be used to create various types of decentralized apps (DApps).
+These DApps eliminate the need for intermediaries, enabling users to perform financial transactions and other functions directly through the network.
+It transforms the way we interact financially and socially, a new internet is emerging that allows for the creation of innovative DApps, tokens, and NFTs.